TrueFargo/Ai3MS-Skipr/README.md

 Makerbase Skipr board with Anycubic Mega S

-Here will soon be configs, system images, ways to connect and interact with the Makerbase Skipr board
+Here will soon be configs,pinouts, system images, ways to connect and interact with the Makerbase Skipr board

 Webcam - LOGITECH C922 pro